Livestock Liability FAQs

-The owner/keeper MUST have knowledge that his animal is out or can get out and then the owner/keeper must fail to take reasonably PROMPT action to restrain the freedom of the animal.
-Just the mere fact that the animal is found out and running around in the road is not sufficient to prove that the animal was running at large with the owner/keeper’s knowledge and consent.
+The owner/keeper MUST have known that his animal is out or can get out and then the owner/keeper must fail to take reasonably PROMPT action to restrain the freedom of the animal.
+Just the mere fact that the animal is found out and running around on the road is not sufficient to prove that the animal was running at large with the owner/keeper’s knowledge and consent.
 Notice of the animal being free to roam is a key to proving liability on the part of the owner/keeper.

 If the animal is repeatedly found running at large then the owner/keeper will be inferred to have knowledge and consent.

 In the cases we have handled in the past, we have been successful in proving that the owner/keeper had knowledge and consent because we could prove that the animal had been in the road at least one time in the recent past.